Moving to Mobility: The Data Collection Checklist

 Many data collection processes end with the production of a PDF document for review by customers or other stakeholders.
 The PDF creation process is often manual or semi-manual in nature.
 New mobile data collection technologies are now able to integrate customized PDF production into the workflow.
 In some cases, it is possible to reproduce the exact look and feel of existing document layouts, including your business logo and other customized elements.

-Moving to mobile data collection can be an exciting step forward for your business.
+Moving to mobile data collection software can be an exciting step forward for your business.
 It has the potential to streamline business processes and workflows, making your people more productive and increase your bottom line.
 In our experience, it pays to follow a set of best practice recommendations such as those in this checklist.

 Mobile data collection puts you in closer touch with your workflows than other non-mobile techniques.
 The various drop-offs and disconnects in traditional data collection made it easy to avoid defining precise workflows.